 It worked pretty well, after some experimentation.

-Continue reading How I repaired a bathtub for $5
+Continue reading Fix a chipped bathtub for $5

 This week, numerous celebrities, mostly female, had their Apple accounts hacked and intimate photos stolen and leaked.
 There are several things we all need to learn from this.